tBuLi/symfit/docs/fitting_types.rst

 knows how to deal with it!
 Note that since we don't know the concentration of B, we explicitly set ``b=None`` when calling ``Fit`` so it will be ignored.

+.. warning:: Fitting to ODEs is extremely difficult from an algorithmic point of view, since these systems are usually very sensitive to the parameters.
+Using (very) good initial guesses for the parameters and values is critical!

 Upon every iteration of performing the fit the ODEModel is integrated again from the initial point using the new guesses for the parameters.